jankabatek/plotsuite/README.md

     plottabs if gr==2, over(x1) graph(bar) title("Frequencies of observations, conditional on x") xtitle("x") ytitle("Frequency") legend(on order(1 "Group 1" 2 "Group 2")) xsize(7) color("255 213 0%70") lcolor("187 151 4") scheme(gg_tableau)

-## Example 2: Conditional means with PLOTMEANS
+## Example 2: Conditional means with plotmeans

 This example plots conditional means of variable *y* (*x* is the conditioning variable) for ten groups of observations.